Aaron Scharf: "Art and Photography"

-The book reveals the hitherto uncredited influence of photography on the creation of artistic images in painting.
+While Australian State Gallery curator of the 1920s Heinrich Schwartz is reported to have pioneered in, and lectured in America (in 1949) on, research into "pre-photographic" paintings of the 1820s and 1830s, made without lensed devices, in which Schwarz discerned "photographic features," Scharf's book revealed hitherto uncredited direct influences of photography on the creation of artistic images in painting.
 The emphasis is on the photograph as used in the service of painting, or imitating painted images.
 Scharf does not here give the same emphasis on photography as an artistic medium in itself as much as he did in Creative Photography, though he does recognise the greater acceptance of photography as art in chapters on the mid Twentieth Century.

 Art and Photography was widely and favourably reviewed.
 As early as 1969 Los Angeles Times art critic William Wilson was certain that it would "join standard texts on the subject" and in summary concluded that “Scharf, insists, in scholarly fashion, that photography has created a new situation we cannot call better or worse, only different, challenging.
 If the book proves anything, it is that art and photography are both art, interdependent, and yet so fundamentally different you can't really mistake one for the other.”
 It was welcomed in its most extended contemporary review in the Art Journal by Carl Chiarenza; "At long last a scholarly sourcebook has been published which attempts to organize the bewildering mass of documents relating to the interaction of photography and other media since 1839.
-Dr. Scharf's new book is absolutely indispensable to any research in the field; it will be the standard reference for a long time to come," and hailed by Marie Czach as "the definitive work on the subject of Art and Photography", while Ken Marantz declared it "carefully documented, appropriately illustrated, and readable...important, but the conclusion is particularly insightful..."
+Dr. Scharf's new book is absolutely indispensable to any research in the field; it will be the standard reference for a long time to come."
+Marie Czach hailed it as "the definitive work on the subject of Art and Photography", while Ken Marantz declared it "carefully documented, appropriately illustrated, and readable...important, but the conclusion is particularly insightful..."
 Robert A. Sobieszek considered it "one of the most appealing books in the field to be published in a long while...the sheer ambition of the work's scope covers the subject with a density lacking until now."
 Earlier, Michael Webb likened the book to "an archaeological dig, laying bare a lost city on the evidence of an incoherent scatter of shards.
 Patiently the strata are revealed, the evidence accumulated, the fragments re-assembled."
+In 1981, Peter Galassi, in his own book on the subject wrote that "the most important and influential work on painting and photography is Aaron Scharf's [book]".